lfoppiano/grobid-superconductors/docs/AnnotationGuidelines.rst

 Critical Pressure
 -----------------
-Critical pressure should be annotated as ``<propertyValue>`` but they should not be annotated for the time being.
+Critical pressure would be also a ``<propertyValue>`` but for the time being should not be annotated.